 Vancouver Neighbourhood Guide: Main Street

-If I have a single favourite street in Vancouver, it is hands down Main street.
+If I have a single favourite street in Vancouver, it is hands down Main Street.
 It is one of the few shopping streets that is still free of the big box stores that now dominate the downtown core and is home to many small cafes, bars, and restaurants.

-If you are a tourist and are looking for something a little more local and authentically Vancouver, Main street or Commercial street are both good areas to check out.
+If you are a tourist and are looking for something a little more local and authentically Vancouver, Main Street or Commercial Street are both good areas to check out.

 The best though?
-My top three shops on Main street are the ones that I visit every single time I am in the area and almost always purchase something small.
+My top three shops on Main Street are the ones that I visit every single time I am in the area and almost always purchase something small.

-The Soap Dispensary is the first refill shop specializing in soaps, household cleaning, and oils and vinegars.
-I love being able to bring empty containers and refilling them.
+The Soap Dispensary is the first refill shop specializing in soaps, household cleaning, oils and vinegars.
+I love being able to bring empty containers and refill them.
 Even if you aren't interested in picking anything up, check it out.
 The design is beautiful and they have a lovely selection of elegant storage options.

 Finally, Welk’s General Store: the one stop shop on Main.
 We go here to restock on household products, containers, garden gear, beauty supplies, and just about anything else you can thing of.
-We love wandering through the isles of this unique general store.
+We love wandering through the aisles of this unique general store.